 The best 13-inch laptops offer an excellent balance between portability and productivity.
 Students can effortlessly carry 13-inch laptops around campus and business professionals can slip them into briefcases when traveling.
+Yet despite their size, a 13-inch laptop equipped with an Intel U-series or AMD Ryzen CPU can provide enough performance for most users.

 We've compiled the best 13-inch laptops, but if you're not sold on this screen size, check out our best overall laptops page or the best 15-inch laptops if you need more screen real estate.
 Students should see our best college laptops page, where they'll find the best notebook for their respective majors.